Eurasian Patent Organization: PPH programme

 The Patent Prosecution Highway Programme (PPH Programme) constitutes bilateral agreements between the Eurasian Patent Office and other patent offices designed to provide applicants with opportunities to get a patent faster and more efficiently, in one of the participating patent offices.
 The programme allows for an accelerated examination of patents compared to applications from non-participating patent offices.
 Currently, partner offices participating in the programme include the Japan Patent Office, European Patent Office, China National Intellectual Property Administration, Korean Intellectual Property Office, and the Finnish Patent and Registration Office.

 Exchange of patent documentation

 In addition, according to its own web site, the EAPO maintains various agreements on the exchange of patent documentation with 38 countries across Asia, Europe, and North America.

+The EAPO is recognized as an International Searching Authority and an International Preliminary Examining Authority.